 A few notable ancient trade routes include:

-• The incense route (from 1800 BCE) connected the Indian subcontinent with the southern part of the Arabian Peninsula through coastal navigation.
-Black pepper and cinnamon was collected from India and carried to ports such as Aden, the commodities combined with incense (a tree product) were placed on caravans across the peninsula, from which they reached Egypt (Alexandria) and the Mediterranean.
+- The incense route (from 1800 BCE) connected the Indian subcontinent with the southern part of the Arabian Peninsula through coastal navigation.
+Black pepper and cinnamon were collected from India and carried to ports such as Aden, the commodities combined with incense (a tree product) were placed on caravans across the peninsula, from which they reached Egypt (Alexandria) and the Mediterranean.